thibaultmarrannes/conversation-history/README.md

 - Neo4j (local or remote)
 - OpenAI API key (or compatible LLM API)

+**Important:**
+- The Neo4j database should have the **Graph Data Science (GDS)** plugin and the **APOC** plugin installed and enabled.
+You can install these from the Neo4j Desktop dashboard (Plugins tab for your database).
+These plugins are required for advanced graph and vector operations.

 ## Setup
 1. **Clone the repository**
 2. **Install dependencies** (see requirements.txt)